neotee314/object_erkennung/README.md

 ### Repository Structure

-- `praxis_project.ipynb`: Jupyter notebook containing the project's code, including data preprocessing, model training, and evaluation.
+- `object_erkennung.ipynb`: Jupyter notebook containing the project's code, including data preprocessing, model training, and evaluation.
-- `README.md`: This file, providing an overview of the project.
-- Dataset and model files (if included separately).

 ### How to Use

 1. Clone the repository.
-2. Open the Jupyter notebook (`praxis_project.ipynb`) to explore the code and results.
+2. Open the Jupyter notebook (`object_erkennung.ipynb`) to explore the code and results.
 3. Follow the instructions in the notebook to replicate the training and evaluation process.

 ### Acknowledgments